codepath/android_guides/Google-Maps-Fragment-Guide.md

 ## Installing on a Device

-If you are **using a physical device**, then you skip this section and go directly to "Run the App" below!
+If you want to run the app **using a physical device**, then check out [[this guide on running apps using your device|Running-Apps-on-Your-Device]] and then skip the rest of this section and go directly to "Run the App" section below!
 You only need this section **if you want to run maps on an emulator**.

 If you are using Genymotion then see the section below to make sure **you've setup Google Play services**.
 If you want to use the official emulator, see the "Setup x86-based Emulator" section below.